mantidproject/mantid/docs/source/algorithms/MonteCarloAbsorption-v1.rst

 #. average the accumulated attentuation factors over `NEvents` and assign this as the correction factor for
    this :math:`\lambda_{step}`.

-#. finally, if `SimulateTracksForEachWavelength` = True, interpolate through the unsimulated wavelength points using the selected method
+#. finally, if `ResimulateTracksForDifferentWavelengths` = True, interpolate through the unsimulated wavelength points using the selected method

 Interpolation
 #############